The Conifers

 About us

 David Troupes has published two collections of poetry, and his creative work, including prose and sequential/comic art, appears widely in journals and anthologies on both sides of the Atlantic.
-Ted Hughes and Christianity, a book grown from his doctoral research, will be published by Cambridge University Press in July 2019.
+Ted Hughes and Christianity, a book grown from his doctoral research, was published by Cambridge University Press.

 The cover image is by David Troupes.